obibaadoma/School_Library/README.md

 Book Availability: The app displays the current availability status of each book, indicating whether it's available, checked out, or reserved by others.

 Reservation: Users can reserve a book they wish to borrow.
-When reserving, they should specify the desired pickup date.
+When reserving, they should specify the desired pickup date..

 <!-- GETTING STARTED... -->